-Unilateral or bilateral (unilateral in about 85% of patients), congenital, in childhood or adolescence (more rarely in early adulthood) potentially combined with other anomalies, branchiogenic malformation of the 1st gill tract.
+Unilateral or bilateral (unilateral in about 85% of patients), congenital, manifesting in childhood or adolescence (less frequently in early adulthood), potentially combined with other anomalies, branchiogenic malformation of the 1st gill duct.

-Branchiogenic malformations lead to cysts and sinus, which are drained outwards through the skin at certain points on the one hand and internally into the pharynx on the other.
-On the skin they appear as reddish-brown, smooth or verrucous papules or plaques, but also as weeping, granulomatous inflammations (usually they become clinically noticeable).
+Branchiogenic malformations give rise to cysts and sinuus, which are drained externally through the skin at certain sites on the one hand, and internally into the pharynx on the other.
+On the skin they appear as red-brown, smooth-surfaced or verrucous papules or as inconspicuous indurations, but also as oozing, granulomatous inflammations (usually they then become clinically conspicuous).

 ManifestationThis section has been translated automatically.